Central European Olympiad in Informatics 2026

 In the event that a mistake is discovered in the grading of a task, the mistake will be corrected and the submissions of all contestants will be re-graded and re-scored, whether or not the scoring of that particular submission has been appealed.
 Note that re-scoring may result in a higher or lower score for any contestant.

-The software environment of CEOI 2026 consists of Ubuntu 24.04 LTS with the Xfce desktop environment.
+The software environment of CEOI 2026 consists of Debian 13 with the LXQt desktop environment.
 The following packages are provided:

 CEOI 2026 uses the following software: